alyriaz/AF3005_ProgrammingForFinance/README.md

 ## 2️⃣ Investment Portfolio Risk Classification
 **User Inputs:**
 - A list of stock returns (e.g., [7, -3, 10, 5]).
-- **Risk Labels:**
+- **Criteria**
-- 🔴 High Risk → If any stock return is negative.
+-  High Risk → If any stock return is negative.
-- 🟠 Medium Risk → All returns positive, but at least one is below 5%.
+-  Medium Risk → All returns positive, but at least one is below 5%.
-- 🟢 Low Risk → All returns are 5% or above.
+-  Low Risk → All returns are 5% or above.

 ## 3️⃣ Automated Loan Repayment Tracker
 **User Inputs:**